Department 13 Patents & Advanced Technology

 Coordinated Multipoint is an essential part of the LTE-Advanced cellular specification.
-Coordinated Multipoint aspects of Cooperative-MIMO will be essential to all distributed networks, especially Counter-UAS networks.
+Coordinated Multipoint aspects of Cooperative-MIMO will be essential to all distributed networks, especially counter-sUAS networks.

 Cloud Radio Access Network (C-RAN)

 Cloud Radio Access Network (C-RAN) is one of the most important elements of 5G network architecture.
 C-RAN greatly reduces the network operator’s OpEx and CapEx.
-C-RAN provides an efficient framework for Artificial Intelligence in Counter-UAS by efficiently partitioning signal processing operations between the network edge and the core network.
-This optimizes processing and bandwidth resources.
+C-RAN provides an efficient framework for artificial intelligence in counter-sUAS by efficiently partitioning signal processing operations between the network edge and the core network.
+This optimises processing and bandwidth resources.

 Airborne Relays is an innovation in cooperative radio networks that uses highly mobile airborne platforms as a distributed sensor network.
 This is essential for drone air-traffic control, next-generation cellular networks, and counter-sUAS.
 Like a swarm of birds, each sUAS employs an autonomous navigation system that uses a simple rule base to avoid collisions and to optimise flight patterns.
 This rule base is adapted to optimise radio channels, detect target sUAV’s, and perform electronic countermeasures.
 Airborne relays may be quickly deployed.
 When used to provide wireless network services, the cost of CapEx and OpEx are a fraction of traditional networks.